-Online check-in is available from 48 hours before your flight up until one hour before.
-You can check-in online using the CityJet online check-in page and entering your flight details.
+Online check-in was available from 48 hours before your flight up until one hour before.
+You could check in online using the CityJet online check-in page and entering your flight details.

-The check-in counters for CityJet open 2 hours before your flight and close anywhere between 15—40 minutes before your flight depending on which airport you're flying from.
-CityJet check-in is also available at the self-service kiosk at Amsterdam and London City Airport which passengers can use at the airport for a quicker alternative to the check-in counters.
+The check-in counters for CityJet opened 2 hours before your flight and closed anywhere between 15—40 minutes before your flight depending on which airport you were flying from.
+CityJet check-in was also available at the self-service kiosk at Amsterdam and London City Airport which passengers could use at the airport for a quicker alternative to the check-in counters.

 Economy Class is CityJet's most basic cabin class.